top of page

 Presentation Of The Derbyshire Supergirl Response To Gather Community Feedback

-There was a clear reaction from attendees that the idea of 'super' or heroic representation did not sit comfortably.
+There was a clear reaction from the respondents that the idea of 'super' or heroic representation did not sit comfortably.
 It suggested something elevated or exceptional, whereas what I was told at this feedback session was that the Creative Agents were much more grounded, relational, and open.
 The strength of the work was not in being extraordinary, but in the fact that anyone could be a Creative Agent.

 This moment was important.
 It showed me that even when working with established methodologies, translating them into a different context requires careful attention.
 What holds in one setting does not necessarily transfer directly into another.